ncbi/ribovore/documentation/ribotyper.md

 in this output directory.
-If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with ribotyper.pl, in which case the directory will be overwritten.
+If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with ribotyper, in which case the directory will be overwritten.
 The command adding `-f` is:

 ```
-> ribotyper.pl -f $RIBOSCRIPTSDIR/testfiles/example-16.fa test
+> ribotyper -f $RIBOSCRIPTSDIR/testfiles/example-16.fa test
 ```

 You should see something like the following output:
 ```
-# ribotyper.pl :: detect and classify ribosomal RNA sequences
+# ribotyper :: detect and classify ribosomal RNA sequences
 # Ribovore 1.0 (Jan 2021)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:              Tue Dec 22 16:04:25 2020